roadfoodr/tinware/prompts/tinware-FSD-current.md

 ### 5.9 Next Word Functionality

 - The "Next Word" button is available after "No More Words" is pressed.
-- When Next Word is activated, a new scenario in current topic is restarted.
+- When Next Word is activated, a new scenario in the current topic is selected, ensuring it's different from the previous scenario.

 ### 5.10 Focus Management